flamminger/xtech/README.md

+#LV X-Technologien II, SoSe 2022
+Übung zu CETEIcean

-# Getting Started with CETEIcean
+## Getting Started with CETEIcean

 This tutorial will walk you through the steps to publish a TEI file online using CETEIcean.
 We will start with a simple (though quite large) file in TEI P5 form, `fpn-washington.xml`, which we want to display in a web browser.